iskysun96/algokit-utils-ts/docs/code/modules/index.md

 Use `algorand.account.ensureFunded()` / `algorand.account.ensureFundedFromEnvironment()`
 / `algorand.account.ensureFundedFromTestNetDispenserApi()` instead

-Funds a given account using a funding source such that it has a certain amount of algos free to spend (accounting for ALGOs locked in minimum balance requirement).
+Funds a given account using a funding source such that it has a certain amount of algos free to spend (accounting for Algos locked in minimum balance requirement).

 https://developer.algorand.org/docs/get-details/accounts/#minimum-balance